sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 7. Once connected, you should see the Bluetooth icon on the RTK device OLED display.

 8. Now put the device outside with a clear view of the sky.
 GNSS doesn’t work indoors or near windows.
 Press the SW Maps icon in the top left corner of the home screen and select **GNSS Status**.
 Within about 30 seconds you should see 10 or more satellites in view (SIV) (Figure 5).
 More SIV is better.
 We regularly see 30 or more SIV.
 The horizontal positional accuracy (HPA) will start at around 10 meters and begin to decrease.
 The lower the HPA the more accurate your position.
-This accuracy is around 2m in normal mode.
+This accuracy should be below 1m in normal mode.

 	<figure markdown>
 	![RTK GNSS Status Window](./img/QuickStart/SparkFun Torch - SW Maps GNSS Status SIV Small.png)